 Therefore, under the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-321 et seq., as amended) and under authority delegated to the Commissioner of Food and Drugs, 21 CFR part 880 is amended as follows:
+321 et seq., as amended) and under authority delegated to the Commissioner of Food and Drugs, it is proposed that 21 CFR part 880 be amended as follows:

 PART 880—GENERAL HOSPITAL AND PERSONAL USE DEVICES